 |Born||May 30, 1980|

 Steven Gerrard was one of the world's finest midfielders during his playing days.
 He won plenty of trophies, but the common view is he should have collected more before moving into management.

 Steven Gerrard is an English football manager and former player.
-Currently, he is the manager of Aston Villa in the Premier League.
+His last management role came at Aston Villa in the Premier League.

 He is most famous for his contribution to Liverpool FC and the England national team as a midfielder.
 Towards the end of his playing career, Gerrard also played for Los Angeles Galaxy in Major League Soccer.